-Google reportedly hastening development of its Android voice assistantAlex Wagner - Senior News Editor
+Google reportedly hastening development of its Android voice assistantAlex Wagner - Deputy Managing Editor, News Desk

 Rumors of a Google-built voice assistant for Android have been swirling for some time now, but according to a new report, the Mountain View firm has recently hastened development on its helper software.
 Sources speaking to the Wall Street Journal claim that Google has "accelerated plans to launch its own Siri competitor" for Android devices.
 The report doesn't mention when the assistant might launch.
 The WSJ's sources also claim that Google is prepping "a lower-priced Android tablet" built in conjunction with ASUS (sounds familiar) that's expected to debut "in the coming weeks."